-Robert Bentley Impeachment Hearings Approved By Alabama High Court, Governor Faces Ousting, Jail Or Both
+Robert Bentley Impeachment Hearings Approved By Alabama High Court, Governor Faces Ousting, Jail, Or Both

 For Robert Bentley, impeachment is the last thing he expected after a temporary court victory.
 Governor Bentley could be impeached and face a jail sentence if hearings in an alleged sex scandal show he abused his power with a close aide.

 Over the weekend, the Alabama Supreme Court gave the green light for Governor Robert Bentley’s impeachment hearings.
 The state’s high court overturned a lower court’s temporary stay granted to the embattled doctor-turned-politician.
-The ruling gives legislators the right to move ahead to impeach the state’s CEO.
+The ruling gives legislators the right to move ahead to impeach the state’s governor.

 Dr. Bentley, 74, a licensed dermatologist and ex-church deacon, is accused of violating terms of his office by allegedly engaging in an affair with a top aide to the Office of the Governor, according to the New York Times.